top of page

 If you find yourself stuck in cycles of dieting or struggling with binge eating, consider reaching out to a registered dietitian or therapist who can provide personalized guidance.
 Remember, your worth is not defined by your weight or food choices.
 Nourishing your body with kindness and balance is the best path to lasting health.

-Are you looking for guidance from a registered dietitian to help with meeting your health/fitness goals or manage a health concern like type 2 diabetes, or other dietary needs?
+Are you looking for guidance from a registered dietitian to help with meeting your health/fitness goals or manage a health concern like type 2 diabetes or other dietary needs?
 Get in touch for expert support tailored to your goals!
-Book your appointment here
+Book your appointment here.

 Joanna Tsintaris, Specialist Dietitian and Biomedical Scientist